benthecoder/blog/posts/fear.md

 date: 'Apr 23, 2023'
 ---

-> Today can either be a best day or a worst day for my life.
-It just depend on my perception
+> Today can either be the best day or worst day of my life.
+It just depends on my perception

 [Robert E. Grant](https://youtu.be/1XDpa2HLXV0?t=596) shared in his TED Talk about two ways to overcome fear.